ibm-cloud-docs/virtual-servers/vsi_dedicated.md

 {{site.data.keyword.attribute-definition-list}}

-# About dedicated virtual servers
+# About dedicated virtual servers for Classic
 {: #dedicated-virtual-servers}

-The {{site.data.keyword.Bluemix}} infrastructure dedicated host offering is a virtualized, single-tenant, dedicated server.
-It provides you with maximum control over workload placement and flexible post-provisioning options.
+The {{site.data.keyword.Bluemix}} Classic infrastructure dedicated host is a virtualized, single-tenant, dedicated server.
+It provides you with maximum control over your Classic workload placement and flexible post-provisioning options.
 You can decide which pre-determined {{site.data.keyword.cloud_notm}} data center your virtual servers are placed in and have capacity by allocating your hosts directly to your account.
 {: shortdesc}

 The offering includes the following features: